merkys/covid-lt/doc/binding-evaluator.md

 * Polar solvation energy as calculated by APBS v3.4.1 [doi:10.1002/pro.3280].
   Solvation energy is defined as a difference between energies of solvated mutated and wild type complexes.
   For individual calculations mg-auto APBS mode solving linear Poisson-Boltzmann equation was used with 161 × 161  × 161 grid.
+  Input complexes were converted to PQR format using PDB2PQR v3.5.2 [doi:10.1093/nar/gkm276].